Regrow hair in as few as 3-6 months

 Massaging your scalp might help stimulate blood flow and improve hair growth.
 In a 2019 study, researchers found that participants who practiced scalp massage daily saw improvements in hair growth.

 This type of hair loss is called traction alopecia, and luckily, it has a simple solution: Switch to styles that don’t put stress on your hair.
-But if you do want to pull your hair back, make sure your style isn’t too tight, especially on your hairline.
+If you do want to pull your hair back, make sure your style isn’t too tight, especially on your hairline.

 Stress is a common cause of telogen effluvium — a form of temporary hair thinning that can affect your entire scalp, including your hairline.